danielfett/draft-dpop/main.md

  1. that the JWT is signed using the public key contained in the `jwk` header of the JWT,
- 1. the `htm` claim matches the HTTP method value of the HTTP request in which the JWT was received (case-insensitive),
+ 1. the `htm` claim matches the HTTP method value of the HTTP request in which the JWT was received,
  1. the `htu` claims matches the HTTP URI value for the HTTP request in which the JWT was received, ignoring any query and fragment parts,